MohammadNiknam17/Bitcoin-Blockchain-Technology-With-Focus-On-FPGA-Miners/Chapters/Chapter 2 'Cryptography'.md

 ### Merkle tree

 Another useful data structure that we can build using hash pointers is a binary tree.
 A binary tree with hash pointers is known as a ***Merkle tree***, after its inventor Ralph Merkle.
 Suppose we have a number of blocks containing data.
 These blocks comprise the leaves of our tree.
-We group []{dir="rtl"}these data blocks into pairs of two, and then for each pair, we build a data structure that has two hash []{dir="rtl"}pointers, one to each of these blocks.
+We group these data blocks into pairs of two, and then for each pair, we build a data structure that has two hash pointers, one to each of these blocks.
 These data structures make the next level up of the tree.
 We in turn group these into groups of two, and for each pair, create a new data structure that contains the hash of each.
 We continue doing this until we reach a single block, the root of the tree.

 As before, we remember just the hash pointer at the head of the tree.
 We now have the ability to follow paths through the hash pointers to any point in the list.
 This allows us make sure that the data hasn’t been tampered with because, just like we saw with the block chain, if an adversary tampers with some data block at the bottom of the tree, that will cause the hash pointer that’s one level up to not match, and even if he continues to tamper with this block, the change will eventually propagate to the top of the tree where he won’t be able to tamper with the hash pointer that we’ve stored.
 So again, any attempt to tamper with any piece of data will be detected by just remembering the hash pointer at the top.
 ![Figure 10 - Merkle tree.
 In a Merkle tree, data blocks are grouped in pairs and the hash of each of these blocks is stored in a parent node.
 The parent nodes are in turn grouped in pairs and their hashes stored one level up the tree.
 This continues all the way up the tree until we reach the root node.](media/fig.10.png)